Deformation mechanism

-A deformation mechanism, in geology, is a process occurring at a microscopic scale that is responsible for changes in a material's internal structure, shape and volume.
+In geology and materials science, a deformation mechanism is a process occurring at a microscopic scale that is responsible for deformation: changes in a material's internal structure, shape and volume.
 The process involves planar discontinuity and/or displacement of atoms from their original position within a crystal lattice structure.
 These small changes are preserved in various microstructures of materials such as rocks, metals and plastics, and can be studied in depth using optical or digital microscopy.

 Processes

 Deformation mechanisms are commonly characterized as brittle, ductile, and brittle-ductile.
 The driving mechanism responsible is an interplay between internal (e.g. composition, grain size and lattice-preferred orientation) and external (e.g. temperature and fluid pressure) factors.
 These mechanisms produce a range of micro-structures studied in rocks to constrain the conditions, rheology, dynamics, and motions of tectonic events.
 More than one mechanism may be active under a given set of conditions and some mechanisms can develop independently.
 Detailed microstructure analysis can be used to define the conditions and timing under which individual deformation mechanisms dominate for some materials.
 Common deformation mechanisms processes include: